Kubernetes Backup and Restore with Kasten K10 on KubeSphere

 In KubeSphere Dashboard, we can find these applications recovered are running.

 As a container platform, KubeSphere excels in cloud native application deployment.
-For application developers who are not familiar with Kubernetes and hope to make simple configuration to deploy Kasten, it is easy to follow the above steps and deploy Kasten with KubeSphere.
+For application developers who are not familiar with Kubernetes and hope to make simple configurations to deploy Kasten, it is easy to follow the above steps and deploy Kasten with KubeSphere.
 KubeSphere helps to directly deploy the official Helm repository of Kasten K10, which performs well in data management, including backup, migration and disaster recovery.